-It is imperative that a thorough roof evaluation be completed prior to your project installation.
-While many roofs look the same from the surface, low slope roofs in particular can be very different in their physical properties.
-It is important to have 100% confidence in any alterations made or even considered on a low slope roof.
-If there is a roofer of record for the roof, utilize their talent and up-to-date knowledge of the materials involved.
-Your primary concern should be completing a solid, quality installation without damaging the roofing material and/or its warranty.
+It’s important to complete a thorough roof evaluation prior to your project installation.
+While many roofs look the same from the surface, low slope roofs can vary considerably in their physical properties.
+It is important to have 100% confidence in the roof composition, attachment method and waterproofing system.
+If there is a roofer of record, have them install the roof attachments to preserve the roofing warranty.
 If you cannot contract with the roofer of record, find a roofer who is qualified for the specific type of roof and building you are dealing with.
-Some roofs will require boring test holes to analyze the physical properties of the existing layers.
+Some roofs will require drilling test holes to analyze the physical properties of the existing layers.
 This will determine not only the exact underlying structure you are attaching to, but also whether modifying is even possible in the first place.
 It is very important to inform both the owner of the building and the owner of the solar system (who may be different parties) about the problems and solutions that are roofing related and those that are solar related.

 Choosing the Right Flashing